Grants

 What are permitted use of funds?

-What are examples of funds not permitted?
+What are examples of grant project expenses which are not permitted?

-- Non-allowable use of DLW grant funding:
+Non-allowable use of DLW grant funding:

 - Event participant food, beverages (including alcoholic beverages), or entertainment